KathyReid/osdc-2015-presentation/transcript.md

 #### Flow states as a motivator

 Motivation is really interesting when you apply it to open source endeavours - often people are not paid for the contributions - and I mean that broadly - to open source software, communities and events.
-There's actually been empirical research done into this, and the authors found that one of the key motivators for people contributing to open source projects was something called 'flow state'.
+There's actually been empirical research done into this, and the authors - Lakhani and Wolf - found that one of the key motivators for people contributing to open source projects was something called 'flow state'.

 Flow state occurs when you're working on something that's not too easy and not too challenging - the level of the task matches your competency level.
 Remember when you were first using the shell and it was a bit confusing, but now you can sed and awk like a boss?
 Well, that's flow state.